 Log Files

-vite-plugin-monitor writes events to disk using a dedicated worker_threads worker — all file I/O is off the main Vite thread.
+vite-plugin-monitor writes events to disk directly on the main thread using Node's non-blocking fs.WriteStream API.
 Log files serve two purposes: persistent storage for events across server restarts, and a machine-readable audit trail.

 Default Log Location